Microsoft Configuration Manager vs SolarWinds Pingdom comparison

 Find out what your peers are saying about Microsoft Configuration Manager vs. SolarWinds Pingdom and other solutions.
 Updated: September 2020.

-Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 26 reviews while SolarWinds Pingdom is ranked 47th in Application Performance Monitoring (APM) and Observability with 2 reviews.
+Microsoft Configuration Manager is ranked 2nd in Server Monitoring with 78 reviews while SolarWinds Pingdom is ranked 47th in Application Performance Monitoring (APM) and Observability with 4 reviews.
 Microsoft Configuration Manager is rated 8.2, while SolarWinds Pingdom is rated 7.8.
-The top reviewer of Microsoft Configuration Manager writes "Lets us remotely deploy and manage thousands of devices over the network".
+The top reviewer of Microsoft Configuration Manager writes "Seamless system updates, useful integration, and reliable".
 On the other hand, the top reviewer of SolarWinds Pingdom writes "High performance, quick setup, but lacking ease of use".
-Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, Microsoft Intune, BigFix and Tanium, whereas SolarWinds Pingdom is most compared with Azure Monitor, Solarwinds Web Performance Monitor, Grafana, New Relic and Catchpoint.
+Microsoft Configuration Manager is most compared with Red Hat Ansible Automation Platform, ManageEngine Endpoint Central, Microsoft Intune, BigFix and Tanium, whereas SolarWinds Pingdom is most compared with Azure Monitor, Grafana, Solarwinds Web Performance Monitor and New Relic.
 See our Microsoft Configuration Manager vs. SolarWinds Pingdom report.

 We monitor all Server Monitoring reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.